-WordPress prior to 5.0 did not handle tables well at all, and WordPress 5.0 has limited support for tables, so we use a plugin called TablePress to do this.
-This is what we often use to display the times of church services or club events, but it can also be used for a list of committee members, or anything else that works well as a table.
+Although WordPress allows you to insert tables directly, they are not that easy to use and there are limited options for making them adapt on mobile phones.
+Instead we use a plugin called TablePress to display the times of church services or club events, but it can also be used for a list of committee members, or anything else that works well as a table.

-Tables are designed and edited separately from the page they appear in, and we use a shortcode on the page itself to pull in the pre-prepared table.
+Tables are designed and edited separately from the page they appear in, and we use a shortcode or a TablePress block on the page itself to pull in the pre-prepared table.

 To access the table editor, click on TablePress in the dashboard left sidebar.
-The first thing you will see is a list of existing tables and there is usually at least one, containing your events programme.
+The first thing you will see is a list of existing tables and there is usually at least one, containing your events programme, service times or whatever.

 Click on a table name, e.g. Service Times to edit the table.